liahoneyBP/lab_booking_system/README.md

  for redirect sign-up complete and forgot password and your path api.
 - For firebase authentication you need to register and create your project at https://firebase.google.com/ and Enabled Sign-in method likes Email/Password , Google and config SDK (in Project Setting > General > SDK setup and configuration) and add to server/config/
-- your .env in server, you have to config mongodbURL, PORT and cloudinary api
+- your .env in `server`, you have to config mongodbURL, PORT and cloudinary api
 - For Cloudinary Api, create account and config your SDK likes name, key, secret go to https://cloudinary.com/